19hours/sg-statutes/Acts/Architects Act.md

 “licence” means a licence to supply architectural services in Singapore granted under section 20;

-“licensed”, in relation to a corporation, partnership or limited liability partnership, means a corporation or partnership which has in force a licence;
+“licensed”, in relation to a corporation, partnership or limited liability partnership, means a corporation, partnership or limited liability partnership which has in force a licence;

+[28/2005 wef 01/12/2005]

 “limited liability partnership” has the same meaning given to it by section 4(1) of the Limited Liability Partnerships Act 2005 (Act 5 of 2005);